Mattson78/Guess-The-Number./README.md

 #Shiny Application and Reproducible Pitch

-The code work when i run in the Rstudio but doesnt seem to be working when i run it on shiny.
+The code work when i run in the Rstudio but doesnt seem to be working when i run it on shinyapp.
 If anybody could help me to solve the problem would appreciate it a lot.

 Please be aware that i cant present slidify to Rpubs beacuse its only publish a blank paper.